LazyRaunak/learningArray/README.md

 2. Copying using char pointer & strcpy() method
 3. Copying using string variable & for loop
 4. Using string array

+# BasicOperation.cpp
+1. Pushing an element
+2. Popping an element
+3. Removing an element